 - consent to teat forms,

 - photocopying insurance cards, etc.

-In our experience, first phone call set the tone.
+In our experience, the first phone call sets the tone.
 Everything else becomes tolerable if the phone call goes well.